Did you know that in the United States, there are nearly as many people with college degrees as there are with criminal records?

 - Construction laborer: This is one of the lower-skilled jobs, but to work in the industry, it doesn't matter what you were convicted of.
 It just matters if you pass the interview process.

-- Plumber: To work as a residential plumber, you cannot have any sexual, theft, or violence-related convictions, because you are being trusted to go into people’s homes.
+- Plumber: To work as a residential plumber, you cannot have any theft or violent convictions, because you are being trusted to enter people’s homes.
 There are some plumbers who will train ex-convicts as apprentices.

 - Web designer: Being a web designer or developer is a perfect job for someone who wants to work as a freelancer.
-In turn, that makes a web designer or developer a perfect opportunity for ex-felons who know their stuff.
+Many web designer or developer freelance roles create opportunities for ex-felons who know their way around technology and programming.

 - Carpenter: Carpentry is part of the construction industry, and licensing is required in most states.
-However, many ex-convicts have created successful businesses and, part of giving back, hire ex-convicts.
+Many people with felonies have created successful carpentry businesses.
+Some may even give back and hire other ex-convicts.

 Financial aid eligibility factors for FAFSA

 - If you are still in the prison system but know the approximate day you'll be released, and you also know that you plan on going to school, apply for the FAFSA.
-You are not eligible, but once you’re released, that status changes.
+You are not eligible, but once you’re released, that status is likely to change.

 - If you’re on parole, probation, or living in a halfway house, you may still be eligible for federally funded financial aid.